-Cleaning up after the animal is the sole responsibility of the handler.
+The handler is solely responsible for cleaning up after the animal.
 In the event that the handler is not physically able to clean up after the animal, it is then the responsibility of the handler to hire someone capable of cleaning up after the animal.
 The person cleaning up after the animal should abide by the following guidelines:

-Some people may have allergic reactions to animals that are substantial enough to qualify as disabilities.
-RVC will consider the needs of both persons in meeting its obligations to reasonably accommodate all disabilities and to resolve the problem as efficiently and expeditiously as possible.
-Students requesting allergy accommodations should contact Disability Support Services.
-Staff requesting allergy accommodations should contact the Human Resources office.
+Some people may have medical conditions that are affected by animals (e.g. allergies, asthma, respiratory conditions).
+Students with a health or safety-related concern regarding exposure to a service animal or emotional support animal should contact Disability Support Services.
+When addressing conflicting health conditions, RVC will consider the needs of both persons in meeting its obligations to reasonably accommodate all disabilities and to resolve the problem as efficiently and expeditiously as possible.

 Emergency Situations - In the event of an emergency, the emergency response team (ERT) that responds should be trained to recognize service animals and be aware that the animal may be trying to communicate the need for help.
 The animal may become disoriented from the smell of smoke in a fire or laboratory emergency, from sirens or wind noise, or from shaking and moving ground.
 The handler or animal may be confused from the stressful situation.
 The ERT should be aware that the animal is trying to be protective and, in its confusion, is not to automatically be considered harmful.
 The ERT should make every effort to keep the animal with its handler.
 However, the ERT's first effort should be toward the handler; this may necessitate leaving the animal behind in certain emergency evacuation situations.